Udemy is a popular marketplace for creating and selling online courses. But is Udemy good for instructors and their pockets? Let’s find out.

 If you Google the term “best online course platforms”, one name that is sure to pop up before your eyes are Udemy.
 And probably, ever since the trend of online learning picked up its pace, this has been so.

 But what about the instructors?
-Is Udemy worthwhile for those who are to be accredited for its widespread popularity and credibility?
+Is Udemy good and worthwhile for those who are to be accredited for its widespread popularity and credibility?
 Here’s why this question should interest you if you are a creator too.

 Udemy is a platform for end users.
 On Udemy, Instructors are just merchants from whom udemy earns 70% commission on each sale.

 Udemy is a MOOC (Massive Open Online Course) platform.
 To state it simply, it’s an online learning deck that aims to provide a free or paid course.

 With over 24 million students and 80,000 courses, Udemy offers so many courses across all genres possible - technology, arts, science, business, personal and professional development, and even pet care!
 Everything is taught to you through a series of lessons, either video or text.
 And that’s not it.

 Being one of the trailblazers of online courses, Udemy has a few more feathers in its cap.

 Most Udemy courses are available in more than 80 languages and accessible in over 180 countries across the globe.
 That’s quite a milestone!

 For creators, Udemy is a platform that serves as a medium for making money by creating and selling online courses.
 So before we dive deeper, let’s understand Udemy a bit more here.

 Udemy is a marketplace where anyone can publish their courses and compete against 80000+ courses for sales.
 Ofcourse you will get sales but then the marketplace pressure neve lets you charge more than $10 for your course.